Tactical Application Pistol-RED

 The argument for pistol-mounted red dots is compelling, but nothing is free.
-Red dot technique differs from iron sight use, and transition between the two is not as intuitive as it might seem.
 Like any other shooting skill, use of red dots sights takes practice and carefully developed technique to achieve proficiency.

 *All CFTT classes at SnowShoe Gun Club are now open to members of the public.
 Non-members of the Gun Club attending a course hosted by SGC will pay a $75 range use fee, which can be credited toward a same-year membership.
 Special thanks to the SnowShoe Gun Club board of directors, for providing us with this exciting expanded opportunity to serve the community.